tanvipenumudy/Winter-Internship-Internity/README.md

 (Published on The Startup)

-[Random Forest from Scratch](https://tp6145.medium.com/random-forest-from-scratch-fcaeb0bed09a) (Published in Python in Plain English)
+[Random Forest from Scratch](https://tp6145.medium.com/random-forest-from-scratch-fcaeb0bed09a) (Published on Python in Plain English)

 ### Day-10: Logistic Regression
 [A Comprehensive Guide to Logistic Regression](https://tp6145.medium.com/a-comprehensive-guide-to-logistic-regression-e0cf04fe738c)